 Keep an existing SSH session open while testing key authentication in a new terminal.
 If key-based login fails, you can still access the server through the original session to fix the configuration.

-Limit Authentication Attempts
+Limit SSH Authentication Attempts

 MaxAuthTries 3